-Yesterday after a 40 minute workout with Joshua I was hungry and tired and wanted to find something that could really build upon the good work that I had done.
+After a recent workout I was hungry and tired and wanted to find something that could really build upon the good work that I had done.
 I fired up the frying pan and grabbed 4 cloves of garlic from the fridge.
 I smashed them with my palm in about 10 seconds and threw them in the pan with some olive oil.

 I then grabbed a bag of spinach from the freezer and threw it in the pan.
 Covered the pan and cooked for maybe 4 minutes?
 I might have added a few grinds of pepper.
 The spinach got cooked and steamed pretty good and then I just dumped the contents of the frying pan right into the Cuisinart.
 Pressed both the buttons getting the blade to go in both directions and pureed the spinach.